gurusupriya/InterviewGenie_AI-Powered-Mock-Interview-Platform/README.md

-# AI Interview Bot
+# InterviewGenie

-**A Smart HR Mock Interview System using Generative AI**
+**A Smart Mock Interview System using Generative AI**

-AI Interview Bot is a smart mock interview application built to help fresher candidates practice interviews in a realistic and stress-free way.
+InterviewGenie is a smart mock interview application built to help fresher candidates practice interviews in a realistic and stress-free way.
 It asks interview questions, evaluates candidate answers, and provides friendly, human-like feedback using Generative AI.

 The interview experience is fully customized based on the job description, candidate resume, and selected difficulty level, making each session more personalized and relevant.